Logo

 R v Andrews [2003] EWCA Crim 2750 Case summary

-In the case of Ahluwalia [1993] 96 Cr App.
-R. 133 Case summary Lord Taylor CJ stated:
+In the case of R v Ahluwalia [1993] 96 Cr App.
+R. 133 BBC News Article Case summary Lord Taylor CJ stated:

 "Ordinarily, of course, any available defences should be advanced at trial.
 Accordingly, if medical evidence is available to support a plea of diminished responsibility, it should be adduced at the trial.
 It cannot be too strongly emphasised that this court would require much persuasion to allow such a defence to be raised for the first time here if the option had been exercised at the trial not to pursue it.
 Otherwise, as must be clear, defendants might be encouraged to run one defence at trial in the belief that if it fails, this court would allow a different defence to be raised and give the defendant, in effect, two opportunities to run different defences.
 Nothing could be further from the truth.
-Likewise, if there is no evidence to support diminished responsibility at the time of the trial, this court would view any wholly retrospective medical evidence obtained long after the trial with considerable scepticism."
+Likewise, if there is no evidence to support diminished responsibility at the time of the trial, this court would view any wholly retrospective medical evidence obtained long after the trial with considerable scepticism.

 In deciding whether to admit fresh evidence the court must have regard to S. 23 of the Criminal Appeal 1968 which provides: